docdann/assetkit/docs/index.md

 pip install assetkit
 ```

-Create new asset packages:
+Create new asset packages using the CLI:
 ```
-assetkit new myplugin
+assetkit new myplugin        # or `python -m assetkit new myplugin`
 ```

 See `USAGE.md` for a full guide.